Hale’s Staff & Board

 Sydney expands learning by helping high school students explore the outdoors through Intrepid Academy at Hale—she loves inspiring young people to engage in their communities and connect with the natural world.
 With more than 20 years of experience working with youth, she previously served as a therapeutic mentor at the Italian Home for Children.
 Sydney enjoys hiking, biking, and running—in fact, there’s a good chance you’ll find her training for an upcoming marathon.
 She’s also certified in CPR and First Aid by the American Red Cross.
 Sydney earned a B.S. in Psychology from Boston University.

-A former teacher, administrator, and principal at several Boston Public Schools, Sunny is a seasoned K–12 educator who oversees programs including Hale Outdoor Learning Adventures and Intrepid Academy at Hale, the Perrone-Sizer Center for Creative Leadership at Hale, and dozens of school and professional partnerships that reimagine learning.
-He also serves as the board president of the Progressive Education Network.
+A former teacher, administrator, and principal at several Boston Public Schools, Sunny is a seasoned K–12 educator who leads professional learning programs at Hale including the Perrone-Sizer Institute for Creative Leadership and multiple school partnerships that reimagine learning.
+He also serves on the board of the Progressive Education Network.
 Previously, he advanced student-centered learning at Charlestown High School, Boston Arts Academy, Rainier Scholars, and the Media Communications Technology High School.
 Outside of work, he spends time at home with his wife and two sons in Jamaica Plain, coaches youth baseball, and roots for his beloved New York Yankees.
 Sunny earned a B.A. in Chemistry from the University of Pennsylvania, an M.Ed. in Teaching and Curriculum from Harvard University, and a C.A.G.S. in Educational Leadership from the University of Massachusetts Boston.

 Erica creates empowering semester-school experiences for high school students from Boston Public Schools.
 Working alongside Intrepid Academy at Hale’s staff, she builds school partnerships, collaborates with BPS teachers, and leads Hale’s Outdoor Guides to create culturally sustainable curricula and pedagogies grounded in outdoor learning.
 Erica previously worked as a practitioner of diversity, equity, and inclusion at independent schools including Shady Hill and Noble and Greenough; before that, she directed the University of Massachusetts Boston’s Upward Bound program.
 She independently consults on these topics with several organizations.
-In her free time, you’ll find Erica grilling or hiking with her son, partner, and two German Shepherds.
+In her free time, you’ll find Erica hiking with her two German Shepherds and going on outings with Outdoor Afro Boston.
 Erica earned a B.S in Chemistry Education and an M.A. in Curriculum and Instruction, both from the University of Connecticut.

 Erik facilitates through both School and Professional Programs as well as Camp and Youth Programs at Hale.
 He also delivers specialized environmental programs for learners of all ages.
 Erik joined the Hale staff in 2015 and worked in various roles prior to joining it full time.
 He began his career in outdoor education over a decade ago at The Leadership School in Maine and has been passionate about outdoor education ever since.
 Erik currently splits his time between Maine and Massachusetts, and when he’s not at Hale, he enjoys traveling around the US by car—he has already seen 47 of the 48 mainland states, with North Dakota still on the list.
 Erik earned his bachelor’s degree from William Paterson University.

-If you call or visit Hale, there’s a very good chance you’ll be helped by Wendy.
-She taps into her background in computer programming, sales administration, and registration to answer general questions, responds to rental inquiries, support program enrollment, provides membership services, and keep the office running smoothly!
-Wendy and her husband live in Westwood and have two teenage daughters and a Shih Tzu named Gracie.
-In her spare time, she enjoys swimming, reading, solving jigsaw puzzles, and volunteering at Shultz Dog Shelter in Dedham.
+If you wish to enroll in Hale’s programs (specifically Summer Camps, Vacation Days, and the Family & Community Program) or would like to rent a facility, there’s a good chance you’ll be helped by Wendy.
+She taps into her background in sales administration, customer service and registration to field general inquiries and assist with registration.
+Wendy and her husband live in Westwood, have two daughters in college, and a shih-tzu named Gracie.
+In her spare time, she enjoys swimming, reading, solving jigsaw puzzles, and volunteering at Shultz Guest House (a dog shelter) in Dedham.
 Wendy earned a B.A. in Anthropology from Bryn Mawr College.

 Jackie oversees the design and implementation of Hale’s summer camps and year-round recreational opportunities for youth.
 She also manages relationships with the Official Partner Camps of Hale and program delivery for Hale Outdoor Learning Adventures.
 Previously, she worked in recreation therapy for children and young adults with disabilities and served as the executive director of a nonprofit that provided equine therapy programs.
 In her spare time, Jackie is an avid runner who loves the outdoors—from marathons to New Hampshire’s 4,000-footers, she’s always finding ways to stay active and get outside (especially with her dog, Duke).
 She’s certified in CPR and First Aid by the American Red Cross and in Youth Mental Health First Aid; she’s also an accreditation visitor with the American Camp Association and volunteers with Special Olympics Massachusetts.
 Jackie earned dual B.S. degrees—one in Sport Management; another in Recreation Management— from Springfield College.